Reading time: 4 minutes

 For SMSFs with account-based pensions, the amount supporting the pension must be allocated to a separate account for each member.

-However, some government defined benefit super schemes or annuities paid by life insurance companies offer non-account-based pensions where you agree that your fund will pay you a regular income over a set period of time, usually guaranteed for life or a fixed term.
+However, some government defined benefit super schemes or annuities paid by life insurance companies offer non-account-based pensions where you agree that your fund will pay you a regular income over a set period, usually guaranteed for life or a fixed term.
 Unlike account-based pensions, the income stream does not have an identifiable account balance in the member’s name.

 Why does the government set a minimum payment?

-The percentage factor – beginning at 2% and rising to 7% as you age – is generally considered a safe amount for retirees to withdraw annually while maintaining an account balance that will keep the income flowing through retirement.
+The percentage factor – normally beginning at 4% and rising to 14% as you age – is generally considered a safe amount for retirees to withdraw annually while maintaining an account balance that will keep the income flowing through retirement.
 As it’s impossible to know how long any individual will live, these amounts are based on the average lifespan for Australians who reach age 65, 75, 80, 85, 90 and 95.

 Your super income stream will stop: